 Fertilizer/Water Practices.
 Oftentimes, too much nitrogen fertilizer will affect pepper blossoms.
 Instead of producing a pepper flower, the plant puts all of its energy into foliage growth.
 However, low fertility and low moisture levels can also result in poor flowering, bud drop and stunted growth.

 You can try adding a teaspoon of Epsom salt to a quart of water and apply to plants to help improve fruit set.
+High phosphorus fertilizer, or bone meal, can help offset high nitrogen levels too.
 Uneven watering or drought will cause pepper flower and bud drop.
 Try to avoid overhead watering and use soaker hoses or drip irrigation instead.
 Water regularly and deeply.

 Gardening tips, videos, info and more delivered right to your inbox!

 Sign up for the Gardening Know How newsletter today and receive a free download of our most popular eBook "How to Grow Delicious Tomatoes."

 Nikki Tilley has been gardening for nearly three decades.
 The former Senior Editor and Archivist of Gardening Know How, Nikki has also authored six gardening books.

 Pantone’s Color Of The Year 2024 Is A Gardener’s Dream – Discover 7 Flowers That Are ‘Peach Fuzz’ Perfection